jacobwang7/CS2-Problem-Set-3/README.md

 ### Reminders
 If your code does not compile, you will get a 0.
 Don't submit code that doesn't compile!
 One way to avoid ending up with a program that you can't get to compile is to re-compile often.
 Every time you write a few lines that ought to compile, re-compile.

 For instance, in this program you'll start by writing a construtor.
-Write it (about 4 lines), then compile.
+Write it (about 7 lines of code), then compile.
 Keep fixing it until it compiles.
 Then try it out in the `main()` method by creating a `Team` object.
 Work on it until it compiles.
 Then move onto the next task, ensuring each time that it compiles before proceeding to the following task.

 You can push your changes to GitHub whenever you like.
-It is sometimes useful to use GitHub as a back-up.
+It is useful to use GitHub as a back-up.
 If your computer breaks or gets lost, you'll be very happy that you stored your partially completed code on GitHub.

 Finally, don't forget to write comments in your code.
 I will gladly give you partial credit for code that doesn't do exactly what it's supposed to do if you write comments explaining what you did and why.